 Physicians wishing to participate in Certified EHR Reporting to the TCR must be using CEHRT that is certified for cancer reporting criteria.
 Visit our EHR Certification Criteria page for additional information on the certification criteria required for cancer reporting, and instructions on determining if your EHR meets the cancer reporting criteria.

 Due to resource constraints, the TCR is unable to accept data from health care providers other than physicians at this time.
 Physicians who participate in MIPS/MU and are in cancer-related specialties such as oncology, hematology, urology, dermatology, and gastroenterology will be prioritized for onboarding.
 Please see our Registration and Onboarding page for additional details.

 - The DSHS Meaningful Use webpage contains resources on other public health reporting options in Texas including Immunizations, Electronic Laboratory Reporting, and Syndromic Surveillance.

-- The Texas Medical Association (TMA) provides helpful resources for physicians regarding MACRA, ACI, EHRs, and MU.
+- The Texas Medical Association (TMA) provides helpful resources for physicians regarding MACRA, ACI, and EHRs.

 - The Office of the National Coordinator for Health IT (ONC) offers web-based interoperability training on Public Health Reporting including state cancer reporting.